Takayu Onsen

 Takayu Onsen (高湯温泉) is a hot spring resort in the Zainiwasaka district of the city of Fukushima, Fukushima, Japan.
 It is in the mountains about 14 km west of Fukushima Station.

 Description

 Takayu Onsen is halfway up the slopes of Mount Azuma, near the entrance to the Bandai-Azuma Skyline sightseeing road, due west of the centre of Fukushima city.

-The hot springs were first developed during the Sengoku period, around 400 years ago, and consist of around a dozen ryokan, many of which open up their baths to non-staying guests during the day for a small fee.
-The most famous among them is the historic Tamagoyu, a small wooden bathhouse with one pool each per gender.
-There is a public bathhouse, the Attaka no Yu, and a free outdoor foot bath at the center of the small town.
+The thermal springs were originally developed 400 years ago in the Sengoku period.
+The onsen town has approximately 12 ryokan.
+The soaking pools and baths are open to guests using the lodging as well as non-staying guests (who pay a small fee for use of the bathhouses.)
+The historic Tamagoyu bathhouse, is the most well-known.
+It consists of a small wooden bathhouse with separate soaking pools for each gender.
+The Attaka no Yu bathhouse is public, rather than private.
+In the center of town there is a free outdoor foot bath.

-The strongly acidic water is rich in hydrogen sulfide, which results in a slightly milky, blue water and a distinctive "rotten egg" smell.
-To maintain the high quality of the water, many ryokan channel it directly and unadulterated into their baths.